MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ---
 author: anhaman
-description: Everything you need to know about using the PC authoring application to create a guide in Dynamics 365 Guides. ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
+description: Everything you need to know about using the PC authoring application to create a guide in Dynamics 365 Guides (Preview). ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
-title: Use the PC authoring application to create a guide in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Use the PC authoring application to create a guide in Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
 ---

-# Use the PC authoring application to create a guide
+# Use the PC authoring application to create a guide in Dynamics 365 Guides (Preview)

 Use the PC authoring application in Microsoft Dynamics 365 Guides (Preview) to: